rkolbi/voron2.4/MY_V24-350/readme.md

 https://github.com/nionio6915/Euclid_Probe/blob/main/stls/Mount%20Adapters/Omron/OmronFotekM2_V3.stl
 <BR>

-If copying the Euclid macro into your existing setup, check the following:
+**NOTE:** If copying the Euclid macro into your existing setup, check the following:
 Do include QUERY_PROBE in your startup macro.
 If you do not have one, follows is a simple example you can use.
 ```
 [delayed_gcode prerun]